Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 - `cpu` sets `CodecPreferences::no_hardware`, so software H.264 is selected even when a hardware implementation is compiled into the same runtime.
 Output must remain `FrameLease::ArenaVideo`; the renderer refuses a silent materialisation fallback.
+- `vulkan-readback` (Windows) selects only `h264_vulkan`.
+OxideAV performs H.264
+  reconstruction on the Vulkan Video queue, copies the decoded NV12 image into host-visible staging memory, and de-interleaves that staging image to packed CPU I420.
+  Sanctuary then uploads those three planes through its existing wgpu YUV path.
+This first stage therefore removes software H.264 reconstruction while retaining one GPU-to-CPU readback and one CPU-to-GPU upload.
+Sanctuary's small registration adapter also preserves packet PTS on the current OxideAV Vulkan Video frames, whose 0.0.2 decoder otherwise emits the readback `VideoFrame` without a PTS.
 - `mediacodec-direct` (Android) selects only `h264_mediacodec_direct`.
 MediaCodec is configured against a PRIVATE `AImageReader` created with GPU-sampled usage.
 Each decoded `AImage` remains owned by its opaque `HardwareVideo` lease; Sanctuary imports